Stochastic normalizing flows as non-equilibrium transformations: Application in lattice field theory

 Let us proceed to the analysis of results for stochastic normalizing flows, where stochastic blocks are inserted between ``deterministic'' affine blocks.
 Firstly, we observe that for standard normalizing flows, a larger $\nab$ does not necessarily provide a more efficient way of sampling $p(\phi)$, possibly because of a more difficult training.
 This occurs both for convolutional and fully connected neural networks, as shown in fig.~\ref{fig:ESS_cnn_mlp} for the data at $\nsb=0$: we also add that with the shallow representations used in this setup, the latter perform much better than the former.

 Whenever stochastic layers are inserted between affine layers, the effectiveness of the flows at fixed number of training steps\footnote{We note that increasing $\nsb$ also increases the time required for each training step.} improves in a decisive manner for flows based on convolutional neural networks (CNN), but only slightly for fully connected networks, so that the latter are quickly surpassed for $\nab>6$ by the convolutional architectures.
 Interestingly, in both cases flows with larger $\nab$ seem to perform better when also $\nsb$ grows, until a plateau is reached.
 For fully connected networks this plateau is reached very quickly, as the improvement for $\nab>6$ is very small.
-On the other hand, for CNNs the performance keeps improving even more when $\nab$ increases: it is interesting to note that flows with $\nab = \nsb$ are generally the most efficient ones for a given value of $\nab$.
-This can be easily observed from the inset in the right-hand-side panel of fig.~\ref{fig:f_efficiency}.
+On the other hand, for CNNs the performance keeps improving even more when $\nab$ increases, especially for larger volumes: it is also interesting to note that flows with $\nab = \nsb$ seem to be more efficient than flows with $\nab \neq \nsb$.
+Looking at the two insets of fig.~\ref{fig:f_efficiency}, this behaviour is mostly absent for the $16 \times 8$ lattice, but it can be observed for the largest one ($64\times 8$), at least for $0 < \nab < 48$.

 The difference in behavior for the two types of neural networks is even more striking when the spatial size $a N_s$ is increased, as shown in fig.~\ref{fig:ESS_vol_cnn_mlp}.
 Fully connected networks show little to no improvement when more stochastic blocks are inserted, while CNN-based flows improve with increasing $\nsb$ at a similar rate even for larger volumes.